-Officials or people posing as officials, may try to detain or extort money from foreigners, including at the airport.
+Be alert for extortion attempts by officials or imposters, especially at the airport.
 Unlicensed taxi drivers may try to over-charge tourists arriving at the airport.
-Pre-arrange transport with your accommodation or a trusted contact.
+Pre-arrange transport with your accommodation or a trusted contact, and ask to see ID when they collect you at the airport.

-Stay in hotels that have robust security measures.
+Stay in hotels that have robust security measures, including guards, metal detectors and security cameras.

-In Dakar, muggings and robberies are common.
-You're most at risk of petty crime in large crowds, or at quiet beaches towards the end of the day.
+In Dakar, muggings and robberies are common, including in areas frequented by tourists.
+The Gorée pier is a common spot for pickpockets.
+You're most at risk of petty crime in large crowds, or at quiet beaches.
 Look out for:

 - pickpockets